openshift/installer/docs/user/environment-variables.md

 * `OPENSHIFT_INSTALL_BASE_DOMAIN`:
     The base domain of the cluster.
 All DNS records will be sub-domains of this base.

+    For AWS, this must be a previously-existing public Route 53 zone.
+You can check for any already in your account with:

+    ```sh
+    aws route53 list-hosted-zones --query 'HostedZones[? !(Config.PrivateZone)].Name' --output text
+    ```

 * `OPENSHIFT_INSTALL_CLUSTER_NAME`:
      The name of the cluster.
      This will be used when generating sub-domains.